baldwin-sudo/Concurrent-gopher/README.md

-# Go Concurrency Patterns — My Learning Journey
+# Go Concurrency Patterns — Learning Journey

-Welcome to my exploration of **concurrency patterns in Go**! 🚀
+Welcome to my exploration of **concurrency patterns in Go**!

 This repository contains projects I've built while learning how to leverage Go's powerful concurrency features, including goroutines, channels, sync primitives, and more.
 The projects here demonstrate real-world use cases where concurrency helps improve performance and efficiency.